aruncs31s/Notes_Old/Btech/S6/VLSI/VLSI Module 1.md

 - ASIC may contain a very large part of the electronics needed on a single integrated circuit
   #example
 	1. Chip for toy bear
 	2. Chip for satellite
+#disadvantages
+- Low level flexibility for programming
+- high cost per unit
+- large time to market
 ##### ASIC Classification

 ![|400x300](https://www.electronicshub.org/wp-content/uploads/2020/01/Types-of-ASIC.jpg)